JaiRanchod/Desk-10-Software-Engineering-Group-Project/Documentation Notes/Scope of Project.md

-Our primary objectives are to create an easier method to find like-minded housemates.
-One of the key priorities of this is an interface that is easy to use, visually appealing and works well.
+<p>&nbsp;&nbsp;&nbsp;&nbsp;Our primary objectives are to create an easier method to find like-minded housemates.
+One of the key priorities of this is an interface that is easy to use, visually appealing and works well.</p>